MarcinKilarski/Website-Audit/seo.md

 Descriptive and clickable words in a link (aka anchor text) are a useful signal that [help search engines and users better anticipate what content they will find on that page](https://webmasters.googleblog.com/2008/10/importance-of-link-architecture.html).

-It is a good practice to have at least a few of these links with included important keywords, like ‘new HP laptops’, and some with relevant keywords, like ‘laptops from 2019’.
-This will make the page to which the link points to more relevant for user queries that are related to ‘new HP laptops’.
+It is a good practice to have at least a few of these links with included important keywords, like ‘new HP laptops', and some with relevant keywords, like ‘laptops from 2019'.
+This will make the page to which the link points to more relevant for user queries that are related to ‘new HP laptops'.

 Next time, when the user searches for these products, your page will have higher chance to appear in the search results and be clicked on.